luis-soares-sky/lox-ast/README.md

-# tslox
+# tslox-ast

-Typescript implementation of the `lox` programming language.
+Typescript implementation of a tree-walk interpreter for the Lox programming language.

-What is lox? https://craftinginterpreters.com/the-lox-language.html
+What is lox? https://craftinginterpreters.com/the-lox-language.html What is a tree-walk interpreter? https://craftinginterpreters.com/a-tree-walk-interpreter.html

-## Motivation

-I want to learn and know more about compilers so I can gain skills that will help with my full-time job, and this project is a good first step.

-Warning: this is very much a work-in-progress, and so far the only thing that works is the lexing/scanning part of the compiler.
-Everything else will be added in time.

 ## Usage